Rok-G/Power-BI-Tableau/My_SQL_Automation_Project/Readme.md

 ## Conclusions 🎉

 This project underscores the significance of automated data cleaning in enhancing data quality and reliability.
-By leveraging MySQL's advanced features, we've established a robust framework for maintaining clean and accurate datasets, facilitating more informed economic analyses and decisions.
+By leveraging MySQL's advanced features, we've established a robust framework for maintaining clean and accurate datasets, facilitating more informed analyses and decisions.